Neck Pain & Tension Headache Relief in St Albans

 Recommended Approach for Neck Pain

 For neck pain and tension headaches, we always start with Hijama.
-It's the foundation of what we do, and the strongest single treatment for tension that keeps coming back.
+It is the foundation of what we do and the strongest single treatment for tension that keeps coming back.

 Below is the path we typically recommend.
-We'll guide you on the right level during your consultation, but here's where most clients land:
+We will guide you on the right level during your consultation, but here is where most clients land:

 Signature Hijama

 Up to 10 cups across the upper back, shoulders, neck and Sunnah points.
-Foundation treatment, full assessment included.
+Foundation treatment with full assessment.
+Includes complimentary warm-up massage and free dry cups on other tight areas.

-Deeper combined session.
-Adds IASTM muscle scraping along the upper traps, sub-occipital muscles, and shoulders.
-For chronic neck tension.
+60 minute combined session.
+Adds clinical dry cupping, IASTM muscle scraping along the upper traps, sub-occipital muscles and shoulders, plus deep tissue work.
+For chronic neck tension that hasn't shifted with Hijama alone.

-90-minute extended session.
-Covers neck, shoulders, full upper back, and lower back.
-For multi-area tension and tension headaches with wider patterns.
+90 minute extended session.
+Covers neck, shoulders, full upper back and lower back.
+For multi-area tension and tension headaches with wider patterns across the whole back and shoulder girdle.

 Why We Always Recommend Starting with Hijama

 Hijama (wet cupping) is the most effective form of cupping for chronic neck tension and tension headaches.
 Dry cupping decompresses the tissue.
-Hijama goes further by drawing out small amounts of stagnant blood through tiny superficial incisions, releasing pressure that's been built up in the muscle and fascia for months or years.
+Hijama goes further by drawing out small amounts of stagnant blood through tiny superficial incisions, releasing pressure that has built up in the muscle and fascia for months or years.

 Why Clients Choose Us